Les Smith

-Keith Leslie Smith is a former British keyboardist, once in the bands Anathema (1996, 2001–2011) and Cradle of Filth (1998–2000).
+Keith Leslie Smith is a former English keyboardist, once in the bands Anathema (1996, 2001–2011) and Cradle of Filth (1998–2000).

 Biography

 He was born in 1967 in Dewsbury, West Yorkshire, England.
-Smith undertook session work on keyboards for the British band Anathema on their album Eternity, released in 1996.
+Smith undertook session work on keyboards for the English band Anathema on their album Eternity, released in 1996.
 During his time in Cradle of Filth, his stage persona consisted of wearing a custom Vicar Priest top, black leather trousers and goth make-up.
 He played keyboards in two of Cradle's releases: Cruelty and the Beast and From the Cradle to Enslave.

 Smith was a session musician of the band Tourettes.
 Post-Cradle of Filth, he accused vocalist Dani Filth of considering it his own solo project ("Dani and the Filths" he jokes).
 However, they are on good terms these days.

 Smith had a tenure with Anathema, but on their official site it was announced that he quit on 13 September 2011 due to "creative and musical differences".